 - pinch of salt and pepper

-- Peel and cut the red onion into quarters, peel the garlic and add to the TM bowl and chop for 4-5 sec/speed 5.
+- Peel and cut the red onion into quarters, peel the garlic and add to the Thermomix bowl and chop for 4-5 sec/speed 5.

-- Scrape down the bowl, add the olive oil and saute for 3 mins/Varoma/speed 1 until translucent.
+- Scrape down the bowl, add the olive oil and saute for 3 mins/100/speed 1 until translucent.

-- Add all the remaining ingredients and cook for 10 mins/100/reverse soft speed using the basket instead of the measuring cup.
+- Add all the remaining ingredients and cook for 10 mins/90/reverse/soft speed using the basket instead of the measuring cup.